Bat Species of Ibera

-We are well underway on a new bat call library for Cambyreta and for this we need many bat recordings.
-We have already recorded around 16 different species of bat around the houses and now own a Wildlife Acoustics SM4Bat.
-This we are placing in remote areas for around a week at a time and analysing the results using Kaleidoscope Pro.
+We are well underway on a new bat call library for Corrientes/Misiones, and for this we need many bat recordings.
+We have already recorded around 16 different species of bat around the houses usually using a static recorder such as a Wildlife Acoustics SM4Bat.
+These we are placing in remote areas for around a week at a time and analysing the results using cluster analysis with Kaleidoscope Pro.
 We also record all hand releases of insectivorous bats.

 The large lakes in Ibera are ideal for the family Noctilionidae which are known as the fishing Bats.
 We captured both Noctilio albiventris and its larger cousin, Noctilio leporinus along the banks of the River Parana in 2018.
 They both hunt low over the water, the former hunting insects and the latter small fish.
 We have some good recordings of both species on release and the shape of the pulse is very distinctive.